Bucanero06/AntBot/README.md

 3. **Supplementary Technologies:**
-    - Nginx, Asyncio, Wave, VectorBT(PRO), Nautilus Trader, and TradingView enrich the stack with capabilities ranging from request management to advanced backtesting and market analysis.
+    - Nginx, Asyncio, Wave, VectorBT(PRO), Nautilus Trader, and TradingView enrich the stack with capabilities ranging from request management to advanced backtesting and market analysis (under development)

 4. **Additional Components:**
     - Incorporates Websockets, Requests, Docker, GCP Logging & Monitoring, Firebase (GCP), and OAuth2 to fortify the